Christian-CR/lightbox/README.md

 ## Use ##

 Just copy and paste the styles in your stylesheet.
-Copy this html code and reemplza what's inside:
+Copy this html code and replace what's inside:
 <a href="#_" class="resaltado overflowBox" id="fl1">
 <div class = "boxResaltado">
 your html